ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference

 \name is built on top of the standard \gls{ViT} architecture.
 Let $V_{D,H}$ be a \gls{ViT} model with $H$ attention heads and the embedding dimension of $D$.
-ViT begins by tokenizing the input image $x$ into $P$ non-overlapping patches, each of which is projected into a $D$-dimensional embedding vector $\mathcal{E}^{D}$ using a CNN-based patch embedding function.
-After adding positional encodings, the resulting sequence is processed by $L$ standard Transformer blocks:
+ViT begins by tokenizing the input image $x$ into $P$ non-overlapping patches, each of which is projected into a $D$-dimensional embedding vector $\mathcal{E}^{D}$ using a convolution.
+After adding positional encodings, the resulting sequence is processed by $L$ Transformer blocks, where $z_0 = \mathcal{E}^{D}$:

-\textbf{Inducing nested subnetworks:} Inspired by~\cite{haberer2024hydravit}, \name induces $n$ nested subnetworks within this architecture.
+\textbf{Inducing sorted subnetworks:} Inspired by~\cite{haberer2024hydravit}, \name induces $n$ sorted subnetworks within this architecture.
 Each subnetwork is denoted as $V_{d_i,h_i}$ and is constructed using the first $d_i$ embedding values of each token and the first $h_i$ attention heads from the full model.
 To build such a nested structure, \name slices all components of the \gls{ViT}, including the embedding layer, attention modules, \gls{MLP} blocks, and normalization layers, according to these indices.
 This yields contained subnetworks with progressively increasing embedding dimensionality and attention capacity: